Norman Wertman was only 18 years old when he joined the service as a member of company A, 196th

 .

-Mr. Howard states that his ancestor wasn't a prolific writer, but he did seem to get some of his experience down.
+Mr. Howard states that his ancestor wasn't a prolific writer, but he did seem to get some of

 Which helped fill some voids in the detailed history of the 196th OVI.